 One day before Nyepi Day there is a procession of Balinese Hindus calls Ngerupuk/Pengerupukan.
 Sorting rituals carried out in every village on the entire island of Bali.
 In the afternoon the locals will hold Ogoh-Ogoh parade on the highway.

 Then what is Ogoh-Ogoh?
 Ogoh-Ogoh is a kind of giant figure but made of lightweight material.
 So it is easy to get in the wine.
 For the Ogoh-Ogoh framework, it uses wood.
 Then styrofoam uses to create shape, then coated with paper and cloth, making it easy to parade.
 At present, there are many forms of Ogoh-Ogoh which mostly sizeable evil creature.

 6. Balinese Temple By The Lake

 Bali as a tourist destination synonymous with art uniqueness and culture, one of which is Balinese Hindu temple.
 When you have a vacation in Bali, you will see many temples, from small sizes to large temples.
-However, there is one temple in Bali with an unusual location, which is the Ulun Danu temple located in Lake Beratan Bedugul Bali.
+However, there is one temple in Bali with an unusual location, which is the Ulun Danu temple Beratan Bedugul Bali.
 From all ten unique and unusual things to see in Bali on this page, Ulun Danu temple at Lake Beratan Bedugul is the most popular.

 Not only on the uniqueness of the Ulun Danu temple location, but the Ulun Danu temple location is also in the highlands.
 Makes cool air felt even during daytime.
 Because of the uniqueness of the position of Ulun Danu temple on Lake Beratan Bedugul, a photograph of Ulun Danu Beratan temple always seen in the Bali tourism promotion media.
 Therefore Ulun Danu Beratan Temple is one of the most important places to see in Bali during a holiday.